Towards Stable and Personalised Profiles for Lexical Alignment in Spoken Human-Agent Dialogue: Method

 \subsection{Data}

 Since the overarching research focuses on voice-based interactions with Dutch elderly PwD, the dataset was selected taking this context into account.
-At the time of the study, no Dutch dementia speech dataset was available.
+At the time of the study, no dataset on dementia speech for Dutch was available.
 As a result, spontaneous speech from elderly individuals was chosen, reflecting natural speech patterns and age-relevant speech characteristics.
 To this end, the \textit{Interview Collectie Nederlandse Veteranen} (ICNV), provided by the Netherlands Veterans Institute, was used \cite{nederlands-veteraneninstituut-2024}.
-This collection contains interviews with Dutch veterans sharing personal experiences from wars, armed conflicts, or peace missions involving the Netherlands since 1940.
+This collection contains interviews with Dutch veterans who have participated in wars, armed conflicts, or peace missions involving the Netherlands since 1940, in which they share their personal experiences.

 Specifically, the transcripts of 50 interviews involving 38 unique interviewees (36 male and 2 female) were used.
 The speakers' ages ranged from 75 to 95, with an average of 85 years old; however, age information was unclear for two speakers.
 A subset of 10 randomly chosen interview transcripts was used as the test set.
 The average duration of the used interviews was 124 minutes, ranging from 50 minutes to 272 minutes.
 Due to privacy restrictions, only the transcripts were used, not the corresponding audio files.
 The transcripts included time markers at five-minute intervals and included common features of spontaneous speech, such as long pauses (marked by ellipses, ``...") and interrupted words or sentences (marked by hyphens, ``-").
 To facilitate accurate tokenisation and sentence segmentation, a preprocessing step was applied in which ellipses were replaced with the marker ``PAUSE" and hyphens with ``BREAK".
 Given the goal of constructing personalised lexical profiles, only the transcribed speech of the interviewee was analysed, and that of the interviewer was excluded.